gcourchinoux/gaspardasm/Readme.md

 * make test about jmp instructions
 * GNU assmbly instruction , I have writted the code to handle it but nothing is taked.
 * create a test directory with all the test assembly code from gcc.
-* pci , screen , ethernet,hardrive , cdrom
+* pci , screen , ethernet,hardrive , cdrom ,keyboard , mouse
 ## not working